MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 - %%AppliedActions%%: The actions applied to the content.
 - %%ContentURL%%: The URL of the document on the SharePoint site or OneDrive for Business site.
 - %%MatchedConditions%%: The conditions that were matched by the content.
 Use this token to inform people of possible issues with the content.
+- %%BlockedMessageInfo%%: The details of the message that was blocked.
+Use this token to inform people of the details of the message that was blocked.

 ```yaml
 Type: String